matthiasbuecker/edl-polarization-JGR2019/README.md

 ## Instructions

 * Plots for grain and membrane (pore-constriction) models are generated separately
-* Access directory (grain or membrane), open and run parameters.m first
+* Access directory (*grain* or *membrane*)
-* Then run "spectra.m"
+* Open and run *parameters.m* first, then run *spectra.m*

-* Comsol models are those with the .mph extension
-* All numerical data used in the manuscript is available without running the Comsol simulation
+Comsol models are those with the .mph extension.
+Yet, all numerical data used in the manuscript is available without running the Comsol simulation.